Celebrating Lincolnshire's wonderful plants!

 Plants are really important.
 We eat them, build with them, wear clothes made from them and breathe the oxygen they create.
 That's why we think #BotanyisAce!

-Thanks to funding from the Heritage Lottery Fund, the Lincolnshire Wildlife Trust is leading a project to preserve Lincolnshire’s botanical heritage and inspire and train future botanists.
+Thanks to funding from the National Lottery Heritage Fund, Lincolnshire Wildlife Trust is leading a project to preserve Lincolnshire’s botanical heritage and inspire and train future botanists.

 Look out for the inspiring programme of events around Lincolnshire over the coming years until Autumn 2020.

-For more about who the Heritage Lottery Fund are, how they're helping, and previous projects funded with their support, check out our dedicated HLF page by clicking below.
+For more about the National Lottery Heritage Fund, and previous projects funded with their support, check out our dedicated page by clicking below.

 Inspired by Sir Joseph Banks, an 18th Century Lincolnshire naturalist who voyaged around the world with Captain Cook, the project aims to: